Nowwell/CryptSharp/README.md

 - Stream
 - Trivium

-There is also an implementation of a LinearFeedbackShiftREgister that allows you to Fibonacci Shift, Galois Shift, or a general Polynomial Shift.
+There is also an implementation of a LinearFeedbackShiftRegister that allows you to Fibonacci Shift, Galois Shift, or a general Polynomial Shift.

 I have included a version of Mersenne Twiser as a random number generator, but I typically use the cryptographically secure random number generator included with .NET